Healthy Homes Assessment Avalon

 Avalon Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required in all Avalon and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required throughout Avalon and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the compliance with any Healthy Homes Standard that apply or will be in force to the rental property.
+• Property managers and landlords have to keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be applied during the tenure of their rental properties.

-• Property managers and private landlords should make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.
+• Private landlords and property managers must ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes